• Skip to primary navigation

 Barbara’s Tips + Notes

-• You can use zucchini instead of yellow squash or use a mixture of both.
+• You can use zucchini or yellow squash or a combination of both.

 Nutrition